 Due to the shorter repayment period, short-term loans also come with higher interest rates, starting at around 10%. short term loan.

-The amounts are typically smaller than those of long-term loans but can be as high as $250,000; short term loan are commonly secured online through alternative lenders.
+The amounts are typically smaller than those of long-term loans but can be as high as $250,000; short term loan is commonly secured online through alternative lenders.

 Why consider a short-term loan?

-Short term loan are ideal for dealing with the unexpected.
+A short term loan is ideal for college students dealing with the unexpected.
 Whether that’s a cash flow issue before your busy season, a surprise project that calls for additional supplies or equipment, or an uptick in demand for a product.

 Short term loan can cover it all.
 Unlike some other loan products, there usually aren’t restrictions on how you can use the funds.

 Because the application process typically takes place all online, approval can happen quickly, in as little as one day.